althonos/gb-io.py/README.md

 ## 🗺️ Overview

-`gb-io.py` is a Python package that provides an interface to `gb-io`, a very fast GenBank format parser implemented in Rust.
+`gb-io.py` is a Python package that provides an interface to `gb-io`, a very fast GenBank format parser implemented in Rust by [David Leslie](https://github.com/dlesl).
 It can reach much higher speed than the [Biopython](http://biopython.org/) or the [scikit-bio](http://scikit-bio.org/) parsers.

 This library has no external dependency and is available for all modern Python